G00406014/digital-rain-25-cpp/index.md

   To vertically print, i was using the function gotoxy, positioning each character vertically down the console window, this was to create the illusion of falling rain drops.
   I also implemented an animation loop that would constantly update the positions of characters, by periodically clearing the screen and re-printing characters in their new positions this achievd a smooth visual transition.

+  For testing i have a function called TestRandomNumberGenerator, in this test it will

 ## Algorithms
 I am using algorithms in several places with in my code, The first algorithm i am going to talk about is